theQRL/docs.theqrl.org/_docs/developers/address.md

 categories: developers
 tags: developers
 ---
+A QRL address is designed to be extensible and supports a wide range of formats.

+The first three bytes of any address (descriptor) encode information to describe the format type, signature scheme, etc. At the moment, only one address format is supported: SHA256_2X

-A QRL address is composed of 39 _bytes_.
+As an example, when using SHA256_2X, a QRL address is composed of 39 _bytes_.
 This is the internal format used in any API or module.
 For representational purposes (i.e. user interface, debugging, logs), it is possible that the address is represented as a hexstring prefixed with Q (79 ascii characters).
 This is appropriate for user related purposes but will be rejected by the API.

 A typical account address, as displayed to the user:

 > Q01070050d31c7f123995f097bc98209e9231d663dc26e06085df55dc2f6afe3c2cd62e8271a6bd

+The structure and address formats are explain in detail in the following sections/tables.

 ## Structure